Chester Zoo is located in the United Kingdom and has been operating since 1931 when it was opened by George Mottershead.

 Painted dog exhibit

-Travel to the field station of Mkomazi, Kneya in this immersive habitat.
-Here there are 6 painted dogs – five males and a female.
+Travel to the field station of Mkomazi, Kneya in this immersive habitat where you will meet the African painted dog .
 It also provides a home for aardvarks and the rock hyrax a guinea pig sized relative of the elephant.
 This habitat was opened in 2011 by Tony Fitzjohn OBE, a renowned conservationist who has worked with painted dogs at the Mkomazi Game Reserve.

 Meet the endangered greater one horned rhino living alongside brow-antlered deer and black buck.
 These giants enjoy a heated mud wallow and large pool in their love shack which keepers hope will encourage them to breed.